gshipley/summitlab14/Chapters/03-Installation.md

 ### *domain*, *host_domain*, *broker_hostname*, *named_ip_addr*, and *named_entries* ###

-The *domain* setting specifies the domain name that you would like to use your applications that will be hosted on the OpenShift Enterprise Platform.
-The default is example.com, but it makes more sense to from an architecture view point to separate these out to their own domain.
+The *domain* setting specifies the domain name that you would like to use for your applications that will be hosted on the OpenShift Enterprise Platform.
+The default is example.com, but it makes more sense from an architecture view point to separate these out to their own domain.

-The *hosts_domain* setting specifies the domain name that you would like OpenShift infrastructure hosts to use, which includes the OpenShift broker and node hosts.
+The *hosts_domain* setting specifies the domain name that you would like the OpenShift infrastructure hosts to use, which includes the OpenShift broker and node hosts.
 This domain also includes hosts running supporting services such as ActiveMQ and MongoDB, although in our case we are running these services on the OpenShift broker host as well.

 While it is not required to do so, it is good practice to put your infrastructure hosts (broker and nodes) under a separate domain from applications.

 The *broker_hostname* setting specifies the fully-qualified hostname that the installation script will configure for the OpenShift broker host.
 In a more complex configuration with redundant brokers, you will want to use this setting to specify a unique hostname for each host that you install (e.g.,* broker_hostname=broker01.hosts.example.com* on the first host, *broker_hostname=broker02.hosts.example.com* on the second host, and so on).
 For this training session, we will only be installing one broker host.

 For the *named_ip_addr* setting, use the 209.x.x.x address of *host1* that was provided to you by your instructor.
-We will be installed our nameserver alongside the OpenShift broker on this host, so we want to make sure that we configure the host to use itself as its own nameserver.
+We will be installing our nameserver alongside the OpenShift broker on this host, so we want to make sure that we configure the host to use itself as its own nameserver.
 The *named_entries* is used when the host installs the nameserver to add DNS records for the various hosts and services we will be installing.
 We tell the installation script to create records with the public-facing IP addresses for these hosts (as opposed to the private, internal IP addresses).

 ### *install_method* ###